yaki-bcit/doc-virtualbox/docs/troubleshooting.md

 ![VirtualBox Main Window - Remove disk image](./assets/VB-remove-disk-image.png)

-## Drag-and-Drop or Copy-Paste Doesn't Work between the Host and the Guest OS
+## Drag-and-drop or copy-paste doesn't work between the host and the guest OS

 These features may not be enabled by default, but can be easily set by the user.